Overdoes on heroin at McDonald's Playplace

 "Prevention needs to come first.
 We start early.
 We start often so that folks don't progress to this level of abuse and addiction -- these harder, highly addictive drugs."

-Indiana children's service workers were called, according to a spokesman for Hamilton County Job and Family Services.
+Indiana children's service workers were called Sunday, according to a spokesman for Hamilton County Job and Family Services.
+A public defender for Jeffers didn't immediately return a telephone message.

 “The safety and well being of our customers and employees are always our top priority,” McDonald’s owner and franchisee said in a statement.
 "In this situation, I'm proud that both crew and customers took quick action to respond to this emergency and call 911 for medical attention."

-Three other overdoses apparently occurred the same day in the Green Township area.
+Three other overdoses apparently occurred Sunday in the Green Township area.

 "We have someone assigned to the drug unit to try to stop the supply by arresting the people that are selling heroin and when we come across heroin in our daily activities, then we charge people with possession," West said.